awsdocs/amazon-rds-user-guide/doc_source/CHAP_Troubleshooting.md

 If you need to skip a large number of errors, the replication lag can increase beyond the default retention period for binary log files\.
 In this case, you might encounter a fatal error due to binary log files being purged before they have been replayed on the replica\.
 This purge causes replication to stop, and you can no longer call the `mysql.rds_skip_repl_error` command to skip replication errors\.

-You can mitigate this issue by increasing the number of hours that binary log files are retained on your replication master\.
+You can mitigate this issue by increasing the number of hours that binary log files are retained on your replication source\.
 After you have increased the binlog retention time, you can restart replication and call the `mysql.rds_skip_repl_error` command as needed\.

 To set the binlog retention time, use the [mysql\.rds\_set\_configuration](mysql_rds_set_configuration.md) procedure\.
 Specify a configuration parameter of 'binlog retention hours' along with the number of hours to retain binlog files on the DB cluster, up to 720 \(30 days\)\.
 The following example sets the retention period for binlog files to 48 hours\.